coderatio/paystack-mirror/README.md

 1. [Josiah O. Yahaya](http://github.com/coderatio)

 ## Licence
-This project is built and used with `GPL` licence.
+This project is built and used with `GPL.3.0` licence.